What Is Microlearning?

 "Microlearning is an instructional unit that provides a short engagement in an activity intentionally designed to elicit a specific outcome from the participant."

-This can be summed up better with a more concise definition from Shannon Tipton, a mL expert (incidentally, it serves as an explanation of the lexical definition while being an example of mL).
+This can be summed up better with a more concise definition from Shannon Tipton, a mL expert.

 "Microlearning is short content to solve a specific problem."